freespek/ssf-mc/EXPERIMENTS.md

  result of a manual mechanical translation of the original executable specification in Python, which can be found in [ffg.py].
 This specification is using mutually recursive operators, which are not supported by Apalache.
 As a result, we are not checking this specification.
+This specification is the result of our work in [Milestone 1][].

  - **Spec 2**.
 This is the specification [spec/ffg.tla][].
 It is a manual adaptation of `Spec 1`.
 The main difference between `Spec 2` and `Spec 1` is